Battle of Black Jack: Background

 In 1854, the U.S. Congress had passed the Kansas-Nebraska Act which stipulated that the residents of these territories would decide whether they wished to enter the Union as a slave or free state.
 This doctrine became known as popular sovereignty.
-Organized groups from the North sent thousands of abolitionist supporters to Kansas in an attempt to tip the balance in favor of free state advocates, to counter settlement from proslavery supporters from Missouri.
+Organized groups from the North sent thousands of abolitionist supporters to Kansas in an attempt to tip the balance in favor of free state advocates, to counter settlement from pro-slavery supporters from Missouri.
 As a result, pro- and antislavery groups had frequent clashes culminating in the Battle of Black Jack.

-On May 21, 1856, Henry Clay Pate participated with a posse of 750 proslavery forces in the sacking of Lawrence, which destroyed the Free State Hotel, two abolitionist newspaper offices and their printing presses.
-They also looted throughout the village.
-The next day, Congressman Preston Brooks from South Carolina physically attacked Senator Charles Sumner of Massachusetts in the Senate chambers with a cane.
-He continued hitting after the senator was bleeding and unconscious.
-Three days later, a band of men, led by John Brown and comrade Captain Shore, executed five proslavery men with broadswords at Pottawatomie Creek.
-Brown's men let Jerome Glanville and James Harris return home to the cabin of Harris.
+On May 21, 1856, Henry Clay Pate participated with a posse of 750 pro-slavery forces in the sacking of Lawrence.
+The next day, Congressman Preston Brooks from South Carolina physically attacked Senator Charles Sumner of Massachusetts in the Senate chambers.
+Three days later, a band of men, led by John Brown and comrade Captain Shore, executed five pro-slavery men with broadswords at Pottawatomie Creek.
 This incident became known as the Pottawatomie massacre.

-Following the massacre, three antislavery men were taken prisoner, including two of John Brown's sons.
+In response to the massacre, Pate, recently granted the title of "Deputy United States Marshal", set out with a pro-slavery militia to either capture or kill John Brown.
+They took prisoner two of Brown's sons (John Brown Jr. and Jason), as well as some other Free-State men.

 Battle

-On June 2, 1856, Brown and 29 others met Henry Pate and fought the battle of Black Jack.
-This started after Brown's two sons were captured and held prisoner by Pate.
-The five-hour battle went in Brown's favor and Pate and 22 of his followers were captured and held for ransom.
-Brown agreed to release them as long as they released Brown's sons.

-This "signal victory"..."so much encouraged the Free State men, and correspondingly depressed the Missouri invaders."
+On June 1, 1856, six of Pate's men led a raid on two locations: Palmyra and Prairie City.
+At Palmyra, they successfully took several prisoners, but at Prairie City they suffered two wounded and retreated back to Pate's camp.
+At about 10pm, Brown's party set out to find Pate's men, and discovered their camp in a grove near the town of Black Jack the next morning.

+Brown and his men dismounted at a distance of roughly 200-300 yd from Pate's camp.
+Brown (armed with a revolver) and Shore led their men in the approach to the camp, opening fire once within range of the Sharps rifles carried by Shore's men.
+After a period of sustained fire by the Free-State forces, Pate offered a conditional surrender in which they would retain their arms, which Brown rejected.

+Pate's men slowly began to mount their horses in an attempt to retreat, but six of them had their horses shot down.
+Eventually, a second flag of truce was raised, this time with an offer of unconditional surrender accepted by Brown.

+At the end of the three-hour battle, Pate and 28 of his men were taken prisoner.

+Brown later referred to the event as "the first regular battle between free-state and pro-slavery forces in Kansas".

 Pate's 1859 interview of Brown

-During the month between John Brown's death sentence and his execution, Pate travelled to Charles Town from his home in Petersburg, Virginia to interview him, and prepare a joint statement, witnessed by jailor John Avis, that Pate had printed.
+During the month between John Brown's death sentence and his execution, Pate traveled to Charles Town from his home in Petersburg, Virginia to interview him, and prepare a joint statement, witnessed by jailor John Avis, that Pate had printed.